about

 Employment

-2023-present Peer review panel, RANT arts, Arts Tasmania
+2023-2024 Peer review panel, RANT arts, Arts Tasmania

 2011-2017 Museum of Old and New Art (MONA) Gallery invigilator, performance artist